 It’s not just about finding the right product.
-Maintaining strong and healthy hair - that looks good - has more to do with proper technique and the elimination of all the extra product that’s actually holding you back.
+Maintaining strong and healthy hair - that actually looks good - has more to do with proper technique and eliminating extra product that’s actually holding you back.

-In this blog, we’re not going to talk about routine — well, not exactly — but rather our top 14 Afro hair care tips for men.
+In this blog, we’re not just going to cover routine, we'll be giving you our top 14 Afro hair care tips for men.

 1. Don’t Wash Your Hair Every Day

 Cut down the number of times you shampoo your afro hair to once a week, especially if you use sulphate-based shampoos.
 Sulphate-based shampoos are powerful cleaners but use harsh compounds that strip your hair of its natural oils (sebum), causing dryness and irritation.

 If you wash your hair three, four or five times a week using these shampoos, you’ll damage and dry out your scalp, as well as reduce the overall strength of your hair.

 2. Go Sulphate-free